Bushra-stack/Hazel/README.md

 In software engineering, a design pattern is a general repeatable solution to a commonly occurring problem in software design.
 A design pattern isn't a finished design that can be transformed directly into code.
 It is a description or template for how to solve a problem that can be used in many different situations.
 ## Name and describe 2 Design Patterns (except façade or adapter):
 Creational design patterns:

 * Abstract Factory
     Creates an instance of several families of classes
 * Builder
     Separates object construction from its representation
 * Factory Method
     Creates an instance of several derived classes
 * Object Pool
     Avoid expensive acquisition and release of resources by recycling objects that are no longer in use
 * Prototype
     A fully initialized instance to be copied or cloned
 * Singleton
-A class of which only a single instance can exist Structural design patterns
+    A class of which only a single instance can exist

+Structural design patterns:

 * Adapter
     Match interfaces of different classes
 * Bridge
     Separates an object’s interface from its implementation
 * Composite
     A tree structure of simple and composite objects
 * Decorator
     Add responsibilities to objects dynamically
 * Facade
     A single class that represents an entire subsystem
 * Flyweight
     A fine-grained instance used for efficient sharing
 * Private Class Data
     Restricts accessor/mutator access
 * Proxy
     An object representing another object